-Credit for all courses is based on class attendance as well as academic achievement.
-Students are allowed no more than four (4) absences each course (excused - not documented/unexcused) per quarter.
-No more than eight (8) absences each course (excused - not documented/unexcused) per semester (2 quarters).
-No more than sixteen (16) absences each course (excused - not documented/ unexcused) for the year.
+Credit for all courses is based on Class Attendance as well as Academic Achievement.
+Students are allowed no more than four (4) absences each course (excused and/or unexcused) per quarter.
+No more than eight (8) absences in each course (excused and/or unexcused) per semester (2 Quarters).
+No more than sixteen (16) absences in each course (excused and/or unexcused) for the year

-Categories of Absences
+Categories of Absence